eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with managing Infrastructure as a Service resources of public cloud providers (Azure, AWS, GCP,...) with Terraform.
 	- You have a passion for sustainable software development and you gathered experiences in other technical positions already.
 	- In-depth knowledge and experience of at least one programming language: Python, Go, Scala, Java
 + skill set:
+	- NVIDIA's technology is at the heart of AI revolution, touching people across the planet by powering everything from self-driving cars, robotics, and voice-powered intelligent assistants.
+We work on new models for speech recognition, speech synthesis, and natural language processing.
+Our team crafted Jasper, QuartzNet, Talknet and other state-of-the-art neural models for ASR and text-to-speech, and we've also developed new algorithms to accelerate training large models on our GPU cloud.
+	- Be a part of the team that's released new models as part of NeMo - open-source toolkit for Conversational AI and whose models are used by world class companies for applications such as customer service, smart voice assistants, etc. This exciting opportunity will have you collaborating with internal research and product teams, as well as researchers from top machine learning labs, and we are looking for someone who's curious, tenacious, and passionate to join our applied research team to influence and build the next generation of Conversational AI systems!
+	- Develop new deep learning models and training algorithms for speech recognition, speech synthesis, information retrieval, machine translation, etc.
+	- Transfer your technology to NVIDIA’s software product teams.
+	- Publish your research at conferences (NeurIPS, Interspeech, ICASSP).
+	- Partner with Deep Learning & AI researchers in leading universities and industrial research labs.
+	- Master’s degree (or equivalent experience) or PhD in Computer Science, Electrical Engineering, Artificial Intelligence, or Applied Math.
+	- 4+ years of practical experience.
+	- Advanced understanding of Deep Learning with applications in Speech Processing and NLP, and a record of publications or significant product contributions in these areas.
+	- Strong Python programming skills and experience with deep learning frameworks such as PyTorch or TensorFlow.
+	- Expert mathematical background, especially in optimization theory, stochastic algorithms, and/or numerical methods.
+	- Excellent communication and interpersonal skills are required along with the ability to work in a dynamic, product oriented and global team.
+Your history of mentoring other engineers and interns is a great bonus.
+	- Strong C++ programming skills.
+	- Systems software engineering knowledge and expertise in optimizing software for computational performance.
+	- Contribution to open source software projects.
++ skill set:
 	- BLAH.
 + skill set: